PySimpleGUI/PySimpleGUI/docs/index.md

 ### Popup Output

-Think of the `Popup` call as the GUI equivelent of a  `print` statement.
+Think of the `Popup` call as the GUI equivalent of a  `print` statement.
 It's your way of displaying results to a user in the windowed world.
 Each call to Popup will create a new Popup window.

 `Popup` calls are normally blocking.  your program will stop executing until the user has closed the Popup window.
 A non-blocking form of Popup discussed in the async section.